slynobody/SteamOS-Kodi-Installer/README.md

 >
 > ./install.sh

-# Turn your steamdeck to a media-center (relatively privacy-friendly) - a button in game-mode away!
+# Turn your steamdeck* to a media-center (relatively privacy-friendly) - a button-press away in game-mode!

  Streaming, Music, Movies, Pictures, Radio, TV – central, one place.